Image from Canva

 Preventing the cold and water from coming into the house is the best protection from the winter season.

-- Storm preparedness is key to getting through winter without inconvenience, at minimum.
+- Storm preparedness is key to getting through winter without inconvenience, at a minimum.
 Gather shovels and ice remover for immediate use.
 Generators and snow blowers need service and fuel to be effective during big storms.

 By Dawn M. Smith